 - Connect to bot.whatismyipaddress.com to get the public IP of the infected system.

 Packed Pyrogenic static analysis

 - Open the jar file in BCV (Bytecode Viewer), you will see multiple class files in different packages.
-Below pic show the main entry point of jar file.
+Below pic shows the main entry point of the jar file.

 - For this sample, I found out that FernFlower decompiled the source code correctly.
 Select View -> Pane 1 -> FernFlower -> Java in BCV as shown below.

-- If you browse the different class files in BCV, you will find many encrypted class files which doesn’t translate to Java src code. e.g. one of them is shown below
+- If you browse the different class files in BCV, you will find many encrypted class files which don’t translate to Java src code. e.g. one of them is shown below

 - Based on the above encrypted class file, you can guess that there should be some decryption algorithm used to decrypt those files.